h i s t o r y

 c a p a c i t y

 fourth floor Surrounded by Chinese art works, the 200-seat main dining area offers a stylish but relaxing setting for a sumptuous meal.
-It is opened for dinner every evening and for yum cha lunch on Sundays and public holidays.
 In addition, five individually decorated dining rooms, catering for groups of up to 60 persons, are ideal for entertaining in private.
+It is opened for dinner every evening.

 fifth floor With chandeliers hanging from the barrel vault ceiling of the eastern wing or the glass roof of the western wing, the banquet hall can seat up to 600 guests.
 By day, it is a bustling space for lunch amongst families, friends and business associates.
 In the evening, it offers a most impressive venue for your functions.